Russia says resumption of Syria peace talks delayed indefinitely

 But he said those refusals had not affected the naval mission, or interfered with supplies reaching the Russian military operation in Syria.

+Speaking to reporters on a conference call, Kremlin spokesman Dmitry Peskov said the "humanitarian pause" in Russian air strikes in Aleppo had allowed civilians to flee, and made it possible for aid to be brought in.

+"But all that is impossible if the terrorists continue to fire on neighborhoods, humanitarian aid routes, launch attacks, and continue to hide behind a (human) shield.
+That will not permit the continuation of the humanitarian pause," Peskov said.

-(Reporting by Katya Golubkova; Writing by Christian Lowe; Editing by Andrew Osborn)
+Reporting by Katya Golubkova; Writing by Christian Lowe; Editing by Andrew Osborn and Catherine Evans